CookiePLMonster/CookiePLMonster.github.io/_posts/2021-10-09-console-codes-pack-2.md

 </p>

 # Download
-All listed cheats can be downloaded in *Mods & Patches*.
+All listed cheats can be downloaded from *Mods & Patches*.
 Click here to head to the *Consoles* page, from where you can go to the specific games' pages:

 <a href="{% link _games/misc/consoles.md %}" class="button" role="button" target="_blank">{{ site.theme_settings.download_icon }} Download cheat codes</a>